Frequently Asked Questions

 TicketClear offers two plans:

-All prices are one-time fees.
+All prices are one time fees.
 There are no subscriptions or hidden charges.
 See our pricing page for full details.

-What's the difference between Standard and Enhanced?
+What's the difference between Filed and Handled?

 Is the bail deposit separate from TicketClear's fee?